dalerivera/responsive-tables/README.md

 ##Using responsive tables with dynamic content

-If you are first adding data dynamically with javascript, first set the class to a placeholder
+If you are first adding data dynamically with javascript, set the class to a placeholder initially

 ````html
 <table class = "will_be_responsive">
 ````

-Once you have changed the data, add the responsive class like so:
+Once you have finished changing the data, add the responsive class to the table like so:

 ````js
 $(".will_be_responsive").addClass("responsive");